tiepvupsu/FISTA/README.md

     INPUT:
-        grad   : a function calculating gradient of f(X) given X. proj   : a function calculating pL(x) -- projection Xinit  : initial guess.
+        grad   : a function calculating gradient of f(X) given X. proj   : a function calculating pL(x) -- projection Xinit  : a matrix -- initial guess.
-        L      : the Lipschitz constant of the gradient of f(X). opts   : a _struct variable describing the algorithm. opts.lambda  : a regularization parameter, can be either a scalar or a weighted matrix.
+        L      : a scalar the Lipschitz constant of the gradient of f(X). opts   : a struct
+            opts.lambda  : a regularization parameter, can be either a scalar or a weighted matrix.
             opts.max_iter: maximum iterations of the algorithm.